jlcheng/grs/README.md

 Grs is a dashboard for your Git repos and keep your repos up-to-date.
 You can think of it as a glorified cron job with a few differences.

 1. Grs will try to auto-rebase your local changes.
-If there is a conflict, Grs will keep your local files unchanged.
+If there is a conflict, Grs will keep your local files modified.
-2. Grs can optionally auto-push your changes.
+2. Grs can optionally auto-push your local changes.
 3. Grs provides a dashboard view of your Git repos.

 I use Grs as a replacement for Dropbox and Evernote.
 Many files that matter to me are text files: scripts, org-mode